 Site Was Hacked

 There are many ways you may find out that your website has been hacked.
-The most obvious is when the hacker has simply defaced your website.
+The most obvious are when the hacker has simply defaced your website.

 Signs that your website has been hacked: